fluid-checkout/fluid-checkout/readme.txt

 * Elementor - by Elementor Team
 * Flexible Shipping - by WP Desk
 * Germanized for WooCommerce - by vendidero
+* Klaviyo - by Klaviyo.
+* MailerLite WooCommerce Integration - by MailerLite
+* MailPoet - by MailPoet
 * SG Map to Address - by Sevengits
 * SG Checkout Location Picker for WooCommerce - by Sevengits
-* MailerLite WooCommerce Integration - by MailerLite
-* MailPoet - by MailPoet
 * WooCommerce Correios - by Claudio Sanches
 * WooCommerce PDF Invoices & Packing Slips - by Ewout Fernhout